![]() |

 Treatment and preventionRest is the key to proper treatment and prevention methods.
 It is better to properly rest the slightly injured area for a couple of weeks than to force a player to push through and eventually lose them to an injury that requires 12 months to recover.
 The Sports Injury Clinic encourages coaches to manage young teams to do "only what the pain will allow".
 Other preventive and treatment measures include:

 Once again, doctors might recommend ibuprofen or naproxen to relieve pain and reduce swelling.
 3. Patellofemoral SyndromePatellofemoral syndrome is an overuse injury characterized by pain at the front of the knee and around the kneecap.
 The cartilage around the kneecap swells from increased pressure.
 It is common for children to be active in sports and experience rapid growth.[5]
-Causes and symptomsPatellofemoral syndrome is also called runner's knee, but running is not the only cause of runner's knee.
-Weak hip muscles, abnormal foot posture, and repetition of squatting, lunging, and jumping can also contribute to knee pain.
+Causes and symptomsPatellofemoral syndrome is also called a runner's knee, but running is not the only cause of a runner's knee.
+Weak hip muscles, abnormal foot posture, repetitive squatting, lunging, and jumping can also contribute to knee pain.
 Since youth soccer players often perform these actions on the field, they are susceptible to patellofemoral syndrome.
-According to Foot Health 4 kids, symptoms include:
+According to Foot Health 4 Kids, symptoms include:

-Treatment and preventionApart from ice, rest, and ibuprofen to reduce swelling, it is good to check the injured athlete's foot posture.
+Treatment and preventionBesides ice, rest, and ibuprofen to reduce swelling, checking the injured athlete's foot posture is good.
 They might need insoles to keep the problem from reoccurring.
-The athlete might also need stretching and strengthening exercises to correct any leg muscle imbalance or weakness.
+The athlete might also need stretching and strengthening exercises to correct leg muscle imbalance or weakness.

 4. ACL SprainThe ACL is a major ligament that helps stabilize the knee joint.
 Like the ones constantly performed on a soccer field, Sharp, fast, twisting movements can stretch and sprain or tear the ACL.
 Interestingly, ACL injuries are more common among girls than boys.[6]
 Causes and symptomsSharp twists and turns can cause an ACL sprain or tear.
 Many young athletes report hearing a popping sound come from their knees.

 Treatment and preventionTreatment for ACL injuries is more intensive than treatment for other injuries mentioned above.
 The injured player may need crutches or a brace to walk for a while before putting pressure on the injured leg.
-Doctors may recommend painkillers and might even inject the injured knee will a steroid medication.
+Doctors may recommend painkillers and might even inject the wounded knee with a steroid medication.
 In severe cases, players need surgery to repair the torn ligament.[7]
-Specific power, balance, and agility exercises can help prevent ACL injuries by strengthening the muscles that support the ACL.
+Specific power, balance, and agility exercises can strengthen the muscles supporting the ACL and help prevent ACL injuries.
 5. Shin SplintsShin splints are another youth soccer injury that results from overuse.
 It is characterized by pain and tenderness in the shin bone.
 The young athlete will feel pain in the inside edge of the shin bone (or tibia) or the front/outer side of the lower leg.
 Causes and symptomsShin splints are caused by improper equipment (e.g. inadequate running shoes), improper form, hard running surfaces, muscle tightness, and, most importantly, overuse.

 Treatment and preventionChronic tendonitis or tears can require long-term treatment or surgery.
 Luckily, prevention is possible.
 More common treatment options include the R.I.C.E treatment (rest, ice, compress, elevate) and anti-inflammatory medications like ibuprofen.
-To lower the risk of Achilles tendonitis, young soccer players should make sure they are stretching their calves before and after every practice.
-They should also mix in some low-impact training like swimming into their soccer practices.
+To lower the risk of Achilles tendonitis, young soccer players should stretch their calves before and after every practice.
+They should also mix in some low-impact training, like swimming, into their soccer practices.
 They can also buy shoes with a slight elevation in the heel to take the pressure off their heel.
 7. Hip flexor tendonitisHip flexor tendonitis is another youth soccer injury caused by overuse.
 It is characterized by pain upon contact (e.g. pressing on the tendon) and internal pain as muscles and ligaments brush across the hip flexor tendon.
 It will also be painful to lift your knee.
-Causes and symptomsHip flexor tendonitis occurs due to putting too much pressure or stress on the hip flexors for an extended period.
-Since the hip flexors are primary muscles used for raising the knees, these injuries are common for runners, cyclers, soccer players, and more.
+Causes and symptomsHip flexor tendonitis occurs when the hip flexors are put under too much pressure or stress for an extended period.
+Since the hip flexors are the primary muscles used for raising the knees, these injuries are common for runners, cyclists, soccer players, and others.
 Symptoms include:

-Treatment and preventionWhen left untreated, hip flexor tendonitis can worsen and maybe require surgery.
-Treatment includes significant rest and icing for 10-15 minutes, 3-4 times a day.
+Treatment and preventionWhen left untreated, hip flexor tendonitis can worsen and may require surgery.
+Treatment includes rest and icing for 10-15 minutes, 3-4 times daily.
 A doctor might also recommend an anti-inflammatory medication like ibuprofen.
 Prevention methods include warming up significantly and recognizing when you need to stop or when the pain is too much to continue.
 Advice for coaches to prevent youth soccer injuriesThe following conditions cause most of the youth soccer injuries listed above:

-It is essential to encourage young athletes to rest at the first sign of injury to prevent these common youth soccer injuries.
-That way, they can recover quickly and get back to playing in good condition.
+To prevent these common youth soccer injuries, it is essential to encourage young athletes to rest at the first sign of injury.
+This allows them to recover quickly and return to playing in good condition. .

 Additionally, coaches should educate young athletes about proper running shoes and soccer cleats.
-Shoes can do more than blister their feet.
+Shoes can do more than blister feet.
 They can cause sprains and tears in the lower extremities.
 It is vital to make sure that players are properly equipped.
 Lastly, the coach often controls both the warm-up and the stretching.
-The coach should ensure that the warm-up is long enough to transition players from rest mode to match-ready smoothly without increasing the intensity too quickly.
-Stretching should be done correctly, as well.
-Players should hold their stretches and breathe deeply into their stretches to ensure maximum benefits.
+The coach should ensure that the warm-up is long enough to smoothly transition players from rest mode to match-ready without increasing the intensity too quickly.
+Stretching should also be done correctly.
+Players should hold their stretches and breathe deeply into them to ensure maximum benefits.
 Stretching is crucial to muscular health and should never be rushed.
 Summary:

 References